What Food and Beverage Brands need to know before entering the US Market?

-Amazon has had a major impact on the retail market, just like U.S. Today had on newspaper design decades ago.
+According to a helpful analogy from Dimepiece la, Amazon has had a major impact on the retail market, just like U.S. Today had on newspaper design decades ago.
 When U.S. Today premiered with full-color photos throughout the paper, newspapers across the country had to notice.
 Soon, the standard black and white design was swept away with four-color photos and illustrations.
 U.S. Today revolutionized the print industry.

 Amazon did the same thing for the retail industry.
 Just as FedEx succeeded with next day delivery, so has Amazon, which has double-down with same day service.

 This has forced many companies in the retail industry to do the same.